Single Serving Stuffed Bell Pepper Recipe

 Single Serving Stuffed Bell Pepper for dinner is easy and pretty darn tasty.
 This recipe is straight from the back of an old #10 envelope from my Mom’s recipe collection and it never fails.
-I make my stuffed peppers without rice and instead serve it as a side dish.
+I make my stuffed peppers without rice in the beef mixture and instead serve my garlic butter rice as a side dish.

 Try these roasted tomatoes to add extra flavor to the ground beef mixture.